vrlnx/yolol/index.md

 **Secure Transponder**

 ```
-if NOT:insideSafeZone then :Transponder=0 end goto1
+if NOT:insideSafeZone then:transponderActive=0 end goto1

+// ":transponderActive" can be changed to ":Transponder"
+// if your ship is using a setup like this.
 ```

 ## Mining